Music in Vietnam: A Journey Through Tradition and Modern Trends

 • Quan Ho is a form of love singing.

-• Quan Ho is considered the core singing of Nort Vietnam for thousands of years.
+• Quan Ho has been considered the core singing of Nort Vietnam for thousands of years.

-• Singers of Quan Ho have professional skills to sing both strongly and emotively and learn by heart a lot of folk songs.
+• The singers of Quan Ho have the professional skills to sing both strongly and emotively and have learned many folk songs by heart.

-• Quan Ho Bac Ninh was recognized by UNESCO as an intangible cultural heritage of human beings in 2009.
+• UNESCO recognized Quan Ho Bac Ninh as an intangible cultural heritage of human beings in 2009.

 hat quan ho